-- ☐ Term of agreement 2 years commenced 1 June 2014, and currently remains in place under the same terms. - Monthly consultancy fees of \$10,000 are paid to Jabroo Investments Pty Ltd t/a Benjamin M T Chow & Associates, a company controlled by Mr Chow, plus \$1,000 per month to cover use of Mr Chow's equipment including computers, printers, communication equipment and consumables.
-This fee is in addition to his non-executive director fees which do not cover executive duties.
+- \Box Term of agreement 2 years commenced 1 June 2014, and currently remains in place under the same terms. - Monthly consultancy fees of \$10,000, plus GST, are paid to Jabroo Investments Pty Ltd t/a Benjamin M T Chow & Associates, a company controlled by Mr Chow, plus \$1,000, plus GST, per month to cover use of Mr Chow's equipment including computers, printers, communication equipment and consumables. - ☐ The above fee is in addition to Mr Chow's Chairman fees (\$50,000 per annum), and committee fees as outlined in the 'remuneration policy' above, which do not cover executive duties.